 With limited resources available, state and local governments face challenges implementing, funding, and maintaining stormwater infrastructure.
-To tackle this challenge, Washington State is interested in exploring new models and partnerships to accelerate progress towards water quality and community goals.
+To tackle this challenge, Washington State was interested in exploring new models and partnerships to accelerate progress towards water quality and community goals.

 Community-Based Public-Private Partnerships (CBP3s) help communities make the most of limited resources by partnering with the private sector to implement green infrastructure projects that improve water quality and quality of life for their residents.
 In a CBP3, the public partner funds the project(s) while the private partner delivers the project(s), allowing for innovation in project design, cost efficiency, and shared risk.
 In addition to stormwater and water quality improvements, CBP3s are intended to provide additional community benefits such as economic growth, job creation, health, education, and recreation opportunities.